A no nonsense guide to designing your workouts

 There is a definite correlation between the size of a person and the amount of rest they need between sets.
 The bigger and stronger you are, the longer your rest intervals need to be.
 This is due to the fact that the stronger a person is, the greater the amount of tension they can exert on their muscles.

-There is a linear relationship between the size of the muscle group your training, and the amount of rest you'll need between your sets.
-For instance, you'll need more time between sets training your quads than if your training your biceps.
+There is a linear relationship between the size of the muscle group you're training, and the amount of rest you'll need between your sets.
+For instance, you'll need more time between sets training your quads than if you're training your biceps.

 Experience